ushaan01/Amazon-Manual-Testing-Project/README.md

 The objective of this project is to ensure the core user flow works correctly and provides a smooth experience to customers.

-TTesting Focuses on core functionalities of Amazon — such as login, product search, adding products to the cart, applying promo codes, and placing an order — work correctly without any issues.
+Testing Focuses on core functionalities of Amazon — such as login, product search, adding products to the cart, applying promo codes, and placing an order — work correctly without any issues.

 All the test cases are positive test scenarios, designed to verify that the application behaves as expected under valid conditions.